Flockaveli: Music and lyrics

-Promotion
+Singles

-The album's lead single, called "O Let's Do It" was released on April 14, 2009.
-The song features guest appearances from Cap, who was credited for his verse only on the single, but was credited to be featured on the album.
+The album's lead single, titled "O Let's Do It" was released on April 14, 2009.
+The song features guest appearances from a fellow American rapper Cap, with production by L-Don Beatz.
 The song peaked at number 62 on the US Billboard Hot 100.
-The remix to "O Let's Do It" was released, featuring Diddy, Rick Ross and Gucci Mane.
+The remix to "O Let's Do It" was released, from which features guest appearances from fellow American rappers Diddy, Rick Ross, and Gucci Mane.

-The second single "Hard in da Paint" was released on May 13, 2010.
-In July, a music video for the song was released.
-The remix to "Hard in da Paint" featuring American R&B singer Ciara and rapper Gucci Mane was released.
+The album's second single, titled "Hard in da Paint" was released on May 13, 2010.
+The song was produced by Lex Luger.
+In July 2010, a music video for the song was released.
+The remix to "Hard in da Paint" was released, from which features guest appearances from American singer Ciara and fellow American rapper Gucci Mane.